Friend steps up to help LI family struck by two illnesses

 A Port Washington woman recently diagnosed with breast cancer and whose son needs brain surgery has found strength and a helping hand in a friend and cancer survivor who is racing to raise money for their medical bills.

-Antoinette “Toni” Contino said her oldest child, Sam, was diagnosed with Chiari malformation, a condition where his brain tissue was extending into his spinal canal, on Jan.
+Antoinette “Toni” Contino said her oldest child, Sam, was diagnosed with Chiari malformation, a condition in which his brain tissue was extending into his spinal canal, on Jan.
 9. Days later, she was told she had breast cancer.

 Until the diagnoses, Toni, 49, said she loved to kickbox and jog regularly.
 “I was pretty much a gym rat.
 I loved it,” she said.